cralonsov/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to normalize the dataset so that the average brithness of the images is removed.
+As a first step, I decided to normalize the dataset so that the average brigthness of the images is removed.

 When looking at the images, it can be seen that the dataset has many different illumination conditions.
 So if we remove the average pixel value per data point, we can focuse more in the concrete details of the pictures.